Opaque projector

-The opaque projector, epidioscope, epidiascope or episcope is a device which displays opaque materials by shining a bright lamp onto the object from above.
+The opaque projector, or episcope is a device which displays opaque materials by shining a bright lamp onto the object from above.
+The episcope must be distinguished from the diascope, which is a projector used for projecting images of transparent objects (such as films), and from the epidiascope, which is capable of projecting images of both opaque and transparent objects.

 A system of mirrors, prisms and/or imaging lenses is used to focus an image of the material onto a viewing screen.
 Because they must project the reflected light, opaque projectors require brighter bulbs and larger lenses than overhead projectors.
 Care must be taken that the materials are not damaged by the heat generated by the light source.
 Opaque projectors are not as common as the overhead projector.

-Opaque projectors are typically used to project images of book pages, drawings, mineral specimens, leaves, etc. They have been produced and marketed as artists’ enlargement tools to allow images to be transferred to surfaces such as prepared canvas, or for lectures and discourses.
+Opaque projectors are typically used to project images of book pages, drawings, mineral specimens, leaves, etc. They have been produced and marketed as artists' enlargement tools to allow images to be transferred to surfaces such as prepared canvas, or for lectures and discourses.

 History

 Swiss mathematician, physicist, astronomer, logician and engineer Leonhard Euler demonstrated an opaque projector around 1756.
 It could project a clear image of opaque images and (small) objects.

 French scientist Jacques Charles is thought to have invented the similar "megascope" in 1780.
 He used it for his lectures.
 Around 1872 Henry Morton used an opaque projector in demonstrations for huge audiences, for example in the Philadelphia Opera House which could seat 3500 people.
 His machine did not use a condenser or reflector, but used an oxyhydrogen lamp close to the object in order to project huge clear images.